tsers-js/core/README.md

 2. You need to communicate with the external world somehow
 3. You need to change some global state

-#### When to perform side-effects with signal transform functions and when with executor
+#### Encoding side-effects into signal transforms or output signals?

-In a rule of thumb, you should perform the side-effects with signal transform functions if the input signal and the side effect result signal have a **direct causation**, for example `HTTP request => response`.
+In a rule of thumb, you should encode the side-effects into signal transform functions if the input signal and the side effect result signal have a **direct causation**, for example `request => response`.

-You should perform the side-effects with `executor` function when the input signal doesn't cause any output signals (only effects), for example `VDOM => ()`
+You should encode the side-effects into output signals and interpret them with the `executor` when the input there is no input => output causation (only effects), for example `VNode => ()`.

 ### Why the separation of `main` and interpreters?

 You may think that the separation of `main` and interpreters is just waste.
 What benefit you get by doing that?
 The answer is that separating those significantly improves *testability, extensibility and the separation of concerns* of the application.

 Imagine that you need to implement universal server rendering to your application - just change the `DOM` interpreter to server `DOM` interpreter that produces HTML strings instead of rendering the virtual dom to the